Found us from search engine?

 The average blog is 1151 words and takes just over 3 hours to write.
 Those containing statistics and relevant images are more trusted and more likely to be read (even though, according to the highly informative BackLinko, 43% of readers admit to skimming them).

-Basic keyword data such as Search Volume, Cost Per Click, and Competition are all in a glance, helping you to pick and choose which main keyword to target.
+You can get all the basic keyword data necessary to keep a blog afloat such as Search Volume, Cost Per Click, and Competition in this one tool.
+They are all in a glance, helping you to pick and choose which main keyword to target.

 Blogging’s success also depends heavily on nailing the reader’s intent.
 Are they looking for information?
 Or are they looking to make a purchase by Googling that term “UVB Light Therapy”?